adamnoden/yayo/docs/system-prompt.md

 ### `CapitalAllocations` Global Collection

 Tracks all strategic investment allocations across the platform.
+These are archived documents after being purged on a weekly basis from being nested in the fund colletion itself.

 - **Capital Allocation Document** (`capitalAllocationID`)
   - `uid`: String (The `uid` of the user who made the allocation)
+  - `fundID`: String (the id of the Fund that this was a part of)
   - `stockSymbol`: String (The symbol of the stock being invested in)
   - `shares`: Number (The number of shares purchased)
   - `buyPrice`: Number (The price per share at the time of purchase)
   - `buyTimestamp`: Timestamp (For identifying competition weeks)
   - `sellPrice`: Number?
 (The price per share at the time of sale)
-  - `sellTimestamp`: Timestamp?
+  - `weekEnding`: Timestamp?
 (For identifying competition weeks)

 ### `Messages` Collection (Optional for Direct Messaging)